stevesea/interview_questions/README.md

 # interview_questions

-a repo for various interview questions encountered during job hunt
+a repo for various interview questions encountered during job hunt.

+At the moment, I'll probably code most in Kotlin since that's my new favorite.